rkuma183/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

    </strong></pre>

    This is a different command than used in Linux (`lsb_release`).

-   Kernel versioning is different for Darwin (on Macs) than for Linux.

 0. The reference to "Darwin" comes from the
    <a target="_blank" href="http://man7.org/linux/man-pages/man2/uname.2.html">